souhailtourjmen/E_Learning/README.md

 Development
 Want to contribute?
 Great!

-Playpro uses MVVM patern for a clear separation of concerns, making it easier to develop, test, and maintain software applications.
+E-Learning Mobile Application uses MVVM patern for a clear separation of concerns, making it easier to develop, test, and maintain software applications.
 NOTE: If you don't know what MVVM is, you can either google it or read along anyway.
 Make a change in your file and instantaneously see your updates!

-Playpro Project Tree
+E-Learning Mobile Application Project Tree
 Project Root
 📁 android: Android project files.
 📁 ios: iOS project files.